 Billing for tuition and fees is coordinated through the college Business Office.
 Bills are mailed approximately 30 days prior to the beginning of each semester.
 Payment or arrangement for payment must be made two weeks before the beginning of the semester.
 For late registration, payment in full must be made upon registration.
 Discover, Visa/MasterCard, check, or cash are accepted as payment.

 Students awaiting scholarships or financial aid awards to cover tuition may request a deferred payment through the Business Office subject to the approval of the President.
-Payment plans are available at the college business office through FACTS Tuition Management.
+Payment plans are available at the college Business Office through "Nelnet Business Solutions" (formerly FACTS Tuition Management).
 If payment or arrangement for payment is not made, students will be administratively withdrawn, but will remain responsible for tuition and fees.
-NOTE: A student may be academically withdrawn later in a semester, and will be responsible for all tuition and fees.
+NOTE: A student may be academicallywithdrawn later in a semester, and will be responsible for all tuition and fees.

 Some students will be eligible to sign a tuition deferment with no up front tuition payment.
-In order to sign a financial aid deferment with the business office, you must have filed your FAFSA by the date associated with your respective start semester:
+In order to sign a financial aid deferment with the Business Office, you must have filed your FAFSA by the date associated with your respective start semester:

-Summer April 15 Fall July 15 Spring November 15
+Summer - April 15 Fall - July 15 Spring - November 15

-If you have not filed by the respective date, you may be required to make alternate payment arrangements with the business office for that semester.
+If you have not filed by the respective date, you may be required to make alternate payment arrangements with the Business Office for that semester.
 Once you file your FAFSA, you can be reimbursed for that semester depending upon eligibility.
-Please consult the financial aid office for more information.
+Please consult the Financial Aid Office for more information.